rajeshr264/bolt-beginner-hands-on-lab/02-acquiring-nodes/README.md

 Bolt runs in the context of a Bolt project directory called a *boltdir*.
 Any directory containing a __bolt.yaml__ file becomes a boltdir.

-Note the __bolt-beginner-hands-on-lab/bolt.yaml__ file in the root directory of this lab.
+Note the _template_ `bolt-beginner-hands-on-lab/bolt.yaml` file in the root directory of this lab.
 You will be _copying this bolt.yaml file to every lab_ that you will be doing.

 ### Building the inventory.yaml file